Where to begin with website design

 We believe so – and so can booking an appointment for a class or picking up a concert ticket.

 The trouble is, nobody wants to type in credit card numbers or their address in tiny boxes on a tiny screens.
-But we’ve known this for a while – and the process of change and making this easier has begun in the US with Apple Pay – shortly to start expanding to Europe.
-And the sooner the better from our perspective.
+But we’ve known this for a while – and the process of change and making this easier has begun with Android and Apple Pay.
+It has not come a moment too soon from our perspective.

 And simplicity, which surely comes from understanding your customer, isn’t a bad credo for any kind of design.